Big-time spending is expected in the fight over California’s ballot measures this election year.

 And 27 of the 30 companies that had contributed to it are, indeed, from outside California, according to records on the secretary of state’s website.

 Johnson & Johnson of New Jersey and Pfizer, Inc., of New York, made the largest single contributions at $5.7 million each last year.

 Big Pharma is uniquely positioned to influence America’s political system.
-The pharmaceutical and health products industry spent more than $3.2 billion on lobbying efforts last year, according to the Center for Responsive Politics, a Washington D.C. based nonprofit that tracks money in politics.
+The pharmaceutical and health products industry spent more than $3.2 billion on lobbying from 1998 through 2015, according to the Center for Responsive Politics, a Washington D.C. based nonprofit that tracks money in politics.
 That was $1 billion more than the next sector, insurance.

 Also last year, the pharmaceutical industry had nearly 1,400 lobbyists working for it, the center reported.

 Looking back at the California drug price measure, records show pharmaceutical companies spent nearly $53 million against it by mid-March.